Heisenbug: Related terms

 A bohrbug, by way of contrast, is a "good, solid bug".
 Like the deterministic Bohr atom model, they do not change their behavior and are relatively easily detected.

 A mandelbug (named after Benoît Mandelbrot's fractal) is a bug whose causes are so complex it defies repair, or makes its behavior appear chaotic or even non-deterministic.
 The term also refers to a bug that exhibits fractal behavior (that is, self-similarity) by revealing more bugs (the deeper a developer goes into the code to fix it the more bugs they find).

 A schrödinbug or schroedinbug (named after Erwin Schrödinger and his thought experiment) is a bug that manifests itself in running software after a programmer notices that the code should never have worked in the first place.

 A hindenbug (named after the Hindenburg disaster) is a bug with catastrophic behavior.

 A higgs-bugson (named after the Higgs boson particle) is a bug that is predicted to exist based upon other observed conditions (most commonly, vaguely related log entries and anecdotal user reports) but is difficult, if not impossible, to artificially reproduce in a development or test environment.
-The term may also refer to a bug that is obvious in the code (mathematically proven), but which cannot be seen in execution (yet difficult or impossible to actually find in existence).
+The term may also refer to a bug that is obvious in the code (mathematically proven), but which cannot be seen in execution (yet it is difficult or impossible to find in practice).